All About Insurance Policy Processing Clerks

 - Policy Services Representative

-In 2016, there was an estimated number of 308,500 jobs in the United States for Insurance Policy Processing Clerk.
+There were about 308,500 jobs for Insurance Policy Processing Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 34,100 new jobs for Insurance Policy Processing Clerk by 2026.
 Due to new job openings and attrition, there will be an average of 35,600 job openings in this field each year.

 The states with the most job growth for Insurance Policy Processing Clerk are Utah, Arizona, and Iowa.
 Watch out if you plan on working in Maine, Vermont, or Oregon.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Insurance Policy Processing Clerks is somewhere between $27,540 and $60,500.
+The average yearly salary of an Insurance Policy Processing Clerk ranges between $27,540 and $60,500.

 Insurance Policy Processing Clerks who work in District of Columbia, Connecticut, or Massachusetts, make the highest salaries.